coolnikitav/NikitaNotebook/books/how-to-decide.md

 # How to Decide
+## Key Takeaways
+- We tend to look at outcomes of decisions to determine whether a decision was good or bad, rarther than looking at the process.
+This is called "resulting".
+- Don't tell someone your opinion before asking them theirs.
+It will bias their response.
+- If you are having a lot of difficulty deciding between two things, they are very close.
+So just flip a coin.

 ## Grading
 This book has great information throughout.
 It is also well-written.
 The author explains each chapter well, has a clear structure, and gives concrete examples and methods that can you can act upon.
 Thus, it receives an AA grade and it is a book I would definitely recommend everyone to read.